bryantAXS/TGL_Instagram/README.md

 the number of images you want to display

+	cache

+the number of minutes you want the information to be cached for.
+0 = no caching

 	username

 the username of the specific user, who you want to display images from.

+## Popular Images

+	{exp:tgl_instagram:popular}{/exp:tgl_instagram:popular}

+This tag loops though all popular images

+__Parameters__

+	limit

+the number of images you want to display

+	cache

+the number of minutes you want the information to be cached for.
+0 = no caching

 ## Image Data